-20. The treaty in the first row of the table is considered not to have the full equivalent of Article 25(1), first sentence, of the OECD Model Tax Convention (OECD, 2015a) as it read prior to the adoption of the Action 14 final report (OECD, 2015b), since the scope of the MAP provision is limited to one type of dispute, whereas the treaty has a broader scope of application.
-This treaty is therefore not in line with this part of element B.1.

-21. The nine treaties in the second row are considered not to have the full equivalent of Article 25(1), first sentence, of the OECD Model Tax Convention (OECD, 2015a) as it read prior to the adoption of the Action 14 final report (OECD, 2015b), since taxpayers are not allowed to submit a MAP request in the state of which they are a national where the case comes under the non-discrimination article.
-However, eight out of these nine treaties are considered to be in line with this part of element B.1, since they do not contain a non-discrimination provision and only apply to residents of one of the states.

-22. For the remaining treaty, the non-discrimination provision is almost identical to Article 24(1) of the OECD Model Tax Convention (OECD, 2017) and applies both to nationals that are and are not resident of one of the contracting states.
-The omission of the full text of Article 25(1), first sentence, of the OECD Model Tax Convention (OECD, 2017) is therefore not clarified by the absence of or a limited scope of the non-discrimination provision, following which this treaty is not in line with this part of element B.1.
+- 17. The two treaties in the first row of the table are considered not to have the full equivalent of Article 25(1), first sentence, of the OECD Model Tax Convention as it read prior to the adoption of the Action 14 final report, since the scope of the MAP provision is limited to one type of dispute, whereas the treaty has a broader scope of application.
+These treaties are therefore not in line with this part of element B.1. - 18.
+The ten treaties in the second row are considered not to have the full equivalent of Article 25(1), first sentence, of the OECD Model Tax Convention as it read prior to the adoption of the Action 14 final report, since taxpayers are not allowed to submit a MAP request in the state of which they are a national where the case comes under the non-discrimination article.
+However, nine out of these ten treaties are considered to be in line with this part of element B.1, since they do not contain a non-discrimination provision and only apply to residents of one of the states. - 19.
+For the remaining treaty, the non-discrimination provision is almost identical to Article 24(1) of the OECD Model Tax Convention and applies both to nationals that are and are not resident of one of the contracting states.
+The omission of the full text of Article 25(1), first sentence, of the OECD Model Tax Convention is therefore not clarified by the absence of or a limited scope of the non-discrimination provision, following which this treaty is not in line with this part of element B.1.